codespaces-contrib/codespaces-ecr/README.md

 1. Fork this repository

-2. Configure the following secrets with the appropriate values and assign them to your forked repository:
+2. [Configure the following secrets](https://docs.github.com/en/codespaces/managing-your-codespaces/managing-encrypted-secrets-for-your-codespaces) with the appropriate values and be sure to give your forked **repository access to them**:
     - `ECR_ACCOUNT_ID` - The appropriate AWS account ID for the ECR instance (basically the start of the server URL).
     - `ECR_REGION` - AWS region that contains the ECR instance you want to log into.
     - `AWS_ACCESS_KEY_ID` - A generated AWS access key ID for a user with access to the ECR instance.
 Using a service account with minimal access to AWS is recommended.